 , on the other hand, offers 2- and 3-year extended warranties on VR gear

 .
 They cover accidents and an entire range of failures including drops, liquid damage, mechanical failure, speaker/sound failure, power failure, hard drive failure, and Wi-Fi failure.
-Check out Upsie’s VR page and grab a 10 percent discount to get started.
-You’ll note, for example, that the Oculus Quest 2 extended warranty for two years is only $34.42 – about 33¢ per week.
+Check out Upsie’s VR page to get started.
+You’ll note, for example, that the Oculus Quest 2 extended warranty for two years is only $34.99.
 Then, once coverage is in place, you pay only $25 for any covered repair.

 Be sure to contact Upsie